Adagio - Tempo Marking - Translates to "slowly" and is a tempo between 66 and 76 beats per

 Music Terms beginning with "O"

 Oratorio - Musical Form - Large musical work for orchestra and voice.
-Typically has a religious theme.
+Oratorios typically habe a

 Ostinato - Musical Form - A continued repeated musical phrase or rhythm.